Skip to main content

 Secondary Driver 2: Equitable and Inclusive Unit Policies

-• ILPQC Policy Impact Review Tool *NEW*: Adapted from Minnesota State, this resource provides a template for essential questions to ask when evaluating the impact of existing and upcoming hospital policies.
+• ILPQC Policy Impact Review Tool (2025): Adapted from Minnesota State, this resource provides a template for essential questions to ask when evaluating the impact of existing and upcoming hospital policies.

 • Minnesota State Applying an Equity Lens to Policy ReviewThis document is a protocol for policy review that provides a structure for institutionalizing the considering of equity in the process of making, implementing, and assessing policy.